Svinte/ES2025_qualification/README.md

 - PHP 8.2
 - MySQL

 SQL database on SQL folder.
 Database user Root with no password.
-You can also run ´´´php artisan migrate:fresh seed´´´ to instal default data.
+You can also run ```php artisan migrate:fresh seed``` to instal default data.